alwaysluxury/alwaysluxury/README.md

 I'm ***lux***.
 Born at **9th of august**.
 I currently live in Germany but was born in Albania.
 Programming is just a hobby of mine. <br />
 I am a male and my pronouns are **he/him**. <br />

-My website can be find at https://luxurydev.eu
+My website can be found at https://luxurydev.eu<br />
 My main bot is https://grootie.xyz

 ### Languages And Frameworks